listx/texlive-docker/README.md

 ```

 .
-Now you can either (1) start a shell session inside the container to run something like `xelatex`, or (2) just run your TeX project's build comman (if you have, e.g., a `Makefile` set up for it).
+Now you can either (1) start a shell session inside the container to run something like `xelatex`, or (2) just run your TeX project's build command (if you have, e.g., a `Makefile` set up for it).
 For (1), you can do

 ```